bogdan/blog/slides/background-jobs-frameworks/one/01_slide.md

 * Resque
 * Delayed Job
-* SideKick

 !SLIDE

+# And presentation  is
-# And this is all about this presentation as well
+# all about this as well

 !SLIDE